Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 By using the **`>>res(...)`** keyword it's possible to embed multi-line structured text, data or code resources and retrieve and access them as an object.

-The resources are stacked on the dpdl stack and can be accessed by id or by it's name at any point in time.
+The resources are stacked on the dpdl stack and can be accessed by id or by it's name at any execution point.

 This approach provides a flexible and readable way to handle different kind of resources like structured text, data and code.